-Artwork is treated as a personal-use asset for tax purposes in terms of the Income Tax Act (58 of 1962) and is therefore exempt from capital gains tax (CGT), if same is owned by an individual (not an art dealer).
-However, if the artwork was distributed to an emigrant from an inter vivos trust, same will be subject to CGT, despite the fact that it is exempt from CTG in the hands of the individual.
+Artwork is treated as a personal-use asset for tax purposes in terms of the Income Tax Act (58 of 1962) and is therefore exempt from capital gains tax (CGT) if the same is owned by an individual (not an art dealer).
+However, if the artwork was distributed to an emigrant from an inter vivos trust, the same will be subject to CGT, despite the fact that it is exempt from CTG in the hands of the individual.
 Similarly, if the artwork is owned by a company, the artwork will not be exempt from CGT.

 South Africans who want to study overseas, may use their single discretionary allowance of R1 million.
-Similarly, a spouse accompanying the student overseas, may also be accorded a single discretionary allowance of R1 million per calendar year.
+Similarly, a spouse accompanying the student overseas may also be accorded a single discretionary allowance of R1 million per calendar year.